Securing User Emails in Rails with Lockbox

 reconfirmable, you should also encrypt the

-class AddUnconfirmedEmailToUsers < ActiveRecord::Migration[5.2] def change add_column :users, :unconfirmed_email_ciphertext, :text end end
+class AddUnconfirmedEmailToUsers < ActiveRecord::Migration[6.0] def change # encrypted data add_column :users, :unconfirmed_email_ciphertext, :text # blind index add_column :users, :unconfirmed_email_bidx, :string add_index :users, :unconfirmed_email_bidx end end

-unconfirmed_email to the list of encrypted fields and a new method:
+unconfirmed_email to the list of encrypted fields and blind indexes:

-class User < ApplicationRecord encrypts :email, :unconfirmed_email def postpone_email_change_until_confirmation_and_regenerate_confirmation_token super restore_email_bidx! end end
+class User < ApplicationRecord encrypts :email, :unconfirmed_email blind_index :email, :unconfirmed_email end

 We also need to make sure email addresses aren’t logged.
 Add to